Christmas feast that my husband demanded I prepare with the $50 he threw at me – He never expected my payback

 I couldn’t stand the irony in his tone of voice.
 He thought giving me this little validation would satisfy me.

 His parents always judged people who ordered food instead of cooking it at home, saying they didn’t deserve to celebrate properly.
-They would also say they would never allow themselves to eat takeouts, especially on special days like Thanksgiving.
+They would also say they would never allow themselves to eat takeouts, especially on special days like Christmas.

 When they arrived that afternoon, the first thing Maureen said was that I missed a spot at a shelf, pointing to a dust-free space.
 Anyways, I tried to act as cool as possible and even thanked her for her remark, adding I would take a note for the next time.

-Mike, his parents, and his two brothers sat at the perfectly arranged table and couldn’t wait to try my specialties.
+Greg, his parents, and his two brothers sat at the perfectly arranged table and couldn’t wait to try my specialties.

 His brothers exchanged looks and I told everyone that I was treated as a personal maid and chef for way too long.
 Then, I revealed that the food was from a restaurant, took my purse, and left the house.